uchicago-dsi/poultry-cafos/README.md

 The file will generate and save the filtered version of predictions in `output/final_data.geojson`

 ### Step 4(Optional): Visualizing the filtering
-Go back to the `notesbooks\Data Exploration.ipynb` and run the cells after "we plot the NC predictions".
+Go back to the `notesbooks/Data Exploration.ipynb` and run the cells after "we plot the NC predictions".
 You should see 4 things happening:
 1. Barns in downtown Charlotte and downtown Raleigh are filtered out
 2. Barns in coastline areas are filtered out
 3. Barns in water areas are filtered out